 We work together with other financial institutions and multinationals to continuously advance our understanding of the SDGs and assess where we could contribute even more.

 We try our best to minimise our impact throughout our supply chain.
 Our Sustainable Procurement Programme ensures we have high standards of supplier sustainability performance and green purchasing strategies.
 We employ strict social, environmental and anti-corruption standards and monitor supplier performance via specialised sustainable supplier management agencies.
 Furthermore, we engage in the transition to the circular economy through our circular purchasing strategy.

-Thanks to our commitment to sustainable procurement, 91% of our total electricity consumption came from renewable energy in 2016.
-We will procure 100% green electricity for all ING buildings worldwide by 2020.
+Thanks to our commitment to sustainable procurement, 95% of our total electricity consumption came from renewable energy in 2017.

 With more than EUR 4 billion spent on procurement globally and 25,000 suppliers worldwide, we have a real opportunity to drive our sustainability agenda through our supply chain.

 ING contributes to the economies of more than 40 countries where we operate.
 As of the end of 2017, ING engaged with 877 suppliers in sustainability performance assessments.
 Out of this, we successfully assessed 412 suppliers, falling just short our 2017 commitment to assess 450 suppliers.

 By encouraging suppliers to share our standards and work towards continual improvement, we believe we can make a demonstrable impact while mitigating risks.

 ING’s procurement policies and procedures require us to take into account the social and environmental aspects of the products we procure as well as the attitude of the supplier towards sustainability.

 Our Environmental Approach describes how we’re making our own transition to become a more resource-efficient and climate-resilient company.
 Next to this, our policies and governance framework supports several SDGs and their underlying targets.